 Like any significant investment for your business, it’s important that you realise Return on Investment (ROI) for any marketing spend.
 This is especially true for marketing & advertising, as competition increases, the more effort (and spend) is required to compete and as a result, costs continue to grow.

-Although it’s a relatively complex calculation, this guide will assist you to start the process to calculate the Return on Investment (ROI) in Search Engine Optimisation (SEO) for your business in 2020.
+Although it’s a relatively complex calculation, this guide will assist you to start the process to calculate the SEO Return on Investment (ROI) for your business in 2021.

 So, let’s begin!

 To start the SEO ROI calculation, you’ll need to find one or more keywords for your business that have good search intent, aren’t too competitive and generate sufficient search volume.
 Guidance on selecting the most appropriate keywords can be found below:

 After selecting some keywords in step 1, it’s important to verify the keywords have sufficient search volume.
 Those with only a few searches per month are unlikely to be useful for your business.
 The resources below provide advice on how to determine the search volume of your keywords.
 Please note, search volumes are estimated values only.
 No tool (not even Google itself) can provide 100% accuracy in the number of searches per month: